Clobazam: Abuse potential and addiction

 Classic (non-anxioselective) benzodiazepines in animal studies have been shown to increase reward-seeking behaviours which may suggest an increased risk of addictive behavioural patterns.
-Clobazam abuse has been reported in some countries, according to a 1983 World Health Organisation report.
+Clobazam abuse has been reported in some countries, according to a 1983 World Health Organization report.

 Dependence and withdrawal

-In humans, tolerance to the anticonvulsant effects of clobazam may occur and withdrawal seizures may occur during abrupt or overrapid withdrawal.
+In humans, tolerance to the anticonvulsant effects of clobazam may occur and withdrawal seizures may occur during abrupt or over-rapid withdrawal.

 Clobazam as with other benzodiazepine drugs can lead to physical dependence, addiction, and what is known as the benzodiazepine withdrawal syndrome.
 Withdrawal from clobazam or other benzodiazepines after regular use often leads to withdrawal symptoms which are similar to those seen during alcohol and barbiturate withdrawal.
 The higher the dosage and the longer the drug is taken, the greater the risk of experiencing unpleasant withdrawal symptoms.
 Benzodiazepine treatment should only be discontinued via a slow and gradual dose reduction regimen.

 Pharmacology

-Clobazam is predominantly a positive allosteric modulator at the GABAA receptor with some speculated additional activity at sodium channels and voltage-sensitive calcium channels.
+Clobazam is predominantly a positive allosteric modulator at the GABAA receptor to increase GABAergic transmission, particularly chloride conductance in neurons and with some speculated additional activity at sodium channels and voltage-sensitive calcium channels.

+The exact mechanism of action for clobazam, a 1,5-benzodiazepine, is not fully understood but is thought to involve the potentiation of GABAergic neurotransmission resulting from binding at the benzodiazepine site of the GABAA receptor.
 Like other 1,5-benzodiazepines (for example, arfendazam, lofendazam, or CP-1414S), the active metabolite N-desmethylclobazam has less affinity for the α1 subunit of the GABAA receptor compared to the 1,4-benzodiazepines.
-It has higher affinity for α2 containing receptors, where it has positive modulatory activity.
+It has higher affinity for α2 containing receptors, which mediates anxiolytic effects, than the α1 subunit.
+Clobazam also has positive modulatory activity.

-In a double-blind placebo-controlled trial published in 1990 comparing it to clonazepam, 10 mg of clobazam was shown to be less sedative than either 0.5 mg or 1 mg of clonazepam.
+In a double-blind placebo-controlled trial published in 1990 comparing it to clonazepam, 10 mg or 20 mg of clobazam was shown to cause less sedation than either 0.5 mg or 1 mg of clonazepam.
+Regardless, clobazam has effects similar to those produced by other benzodiazepine derivatives.

 The α1 subtype of the GABAA receptor, was shown to be responsible for the sedative effects of diazepam by McKernan et al. in 2000, who also showed that its anxiolytic and anticonvulsant properties could still be seen in mice whose α1 receptors were insensitive to diazepam.

 In 1996, Nakamura et al. reported that clobazam and its active metabolite, N-desmethylclobazam (norclobazam), work by enhancing GABA-activated chloride influx at GABAA receptors, creating a hyperpolarizing, inhibitory postsynaptic potential.
 It was also reported that these effects were inhibited by the GABA antagonist flumazenil, and that clobazam acts more efficiently in GABA-deficient brain tissue.

 Metabolism

-Clobazam has two major metabolites: N-desmethylclobazam and 4′-hydroxyclobazam, the former of which is active.
+Clobazam has two major metabolites: N-desmethylclobazam and 4-hydroxyclobazam, the former of which is active.
 The demethylation is facilitated by CYP2C19, CYP3A4, and CYP2B6 and the 4-hydroxyclobazam by CYP2C18 and CYP2C19.

+In children, clobazam half-life values is average 16 hours, while in the elderly, clobazam half-life values are 30 to 48 hours.